 Pulcheria Alexandrovna Raskolnikov Quotes in Crime and Punishment

 The Crime and Punishment quotes below are all either spoken by Pulcheria Alexandrovna Raskolnikov or refer to Pulcheria Alexandrovna Raskolnikov.
-For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one: Note: all page numbers and citation info for the quotes below refer to the Vintage edition of Crime and Punishment published in 1993.).
+For each quote, you can also see the other characters and themes related to it (each theme is indicated by its own dot and icon, like this one:).

 Part 1, Chapter 3 Quotes